amansahani/intership-project/README.md

 ### CSVDB

 The CSVDB app allows users to input CSV files containing student marks and provides visualizations of statistics based on the data.
 It uses the [Students Marksheet Dataset](https://www.kaggle.com/datasets/rohithmahadevan/students-marksheet-dataset) available on Kaggle.

+**Please Note: To get statistics, use only the "marksheet.csv" file present inside the main/parent root folder of the project when uploading data on the CSVDB pages.**

 - URL Pattern: `'csvdb/'`
 - View: `include('csvdb.urls')`